JetBrains/kotlin/INTEROP.md

 ### Definition file hints ###

-The `.def` file supports several options for adjusting generated bindings.
+The `.def` file supports several options for adjusting the generated bindings.

-*   `excludedFunctions` property value specifies a space-separated list of names of functions that should be ignored.
-This may be required because a function declared in C header is not generally guaranteed to be really callable, and it is often hard or impossible to figure this out automatically.
+*   `excludedFunctions` property value specifies a space-separated list of the names of functions that should be ignored.
+This may be required because a function declared in the C header is not generally guaranteed to be really callable, and it is often hard or impossible to figure this out automatically.
 This option can also be used to workaround a bug in the interop itself.

-*   `strictEnums` and `nonStrictEnums` properties values are space-separated lists of the enums that should be generated as Kotlin enum or as integral values correspondingly.
-If the enum is not included into any of these lists, than it is generated according to the heuristics.
+*   `strictEnums` and `nonStrictEnums` properties values are space-separated lists of the enums that should be generated as a Kotlin enum or as integral values correspondingly.
+If the enum is not included into any of these lists, then it is generated according to the heuristics.

 ### Portability ###

-Sometimes the C libraries have function parameters or struct fields of platform-dependent type, e.g. `long` or `size_t`.
+Sometimes the C libraries have function parameters or struct fields of a platform-dependent type, e.g. `long` or `size_t`.
 Kotlin itself doesn't provide neither implicit integer casts nor C-style integer casts (e.g.
-`(size_t) intValue`), so to make writing portable code in such cases easier, `convert` method is provided:
+`(size_t) intValue`), so to make writing portable code in such cases easier, the `convert` method is provided:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>